Dr. Nissim Hay

 - PhD, The Weizmann Institute, Rehovot, Israel

-During the past 15 years the major focus of this laboratory has been the role of the PI3K/Akt signaling pathway in the genesis of cancer and in cellular and organismal metabolism.
+During the past two decades the major focus of this laboratory has been the role of the PI3K/Akt signaling pathway in the genesis of cancer and in cellular and organismal metabolism.
 The serine/threonine kinase Akt/PKB is perhaps the most frequently activated oncoprotein in human cancers.
-The hyperactivation of Akt in human cancers occurs largely through gain of function mutations in its upstream activator, the lipid kinase, PI3K, and through loss of function mutations in its upstream negative regulator the lipid phosphatase tumor suppressor PTEN that antagonizes PI3K.
+The hyperactivation of Akt in human cancers occurs largely through gain of function mutations in its upstream activator, the lipid kinase, PI3K, and through loss of function mutations in its upstream negative regulator the phospholipid phosphatase tumor suppressor PTEN that antagonizes PI3K.

-This laboratory found that Akt is the major downstream effector of growth factor-mediated mammalian cell survival.
-Subsequently, this laboratory revealed that Akt activity is required for mitochondrial integrity, at least in part, through mitochondrial hexokinases, which catalyze the first committed step in glucose metabolism.
-Studies in this laboratory showed that Akt is sufficient and required for growth factor mediated activation of the mammalian target of rapamycin, mTORC1.
-In subsequent studies we showed that the role of Akt in energy metabolism is important for the full activation of mTORC1, and that mTORC1 is the principal downstream effector of Akt required for cell proliferation and susceptibility to oncogenic transformation.
-Based on these observations and observations made by other laboratories, pharmaceutical companies have been developing inhibitors of Akt for cancer therapy, and the of use rapamycin and its analogs for cancer therapy was initiated.
+This laboratory found that Akt is the major downstream effector of growth factor-mediated mammalian cell survival (Genes and Development 1997.
+11: 701-713.).
+Subsequently, this laboratory revealed that Akt activity is required for mitochondrial integrity, at least in part, through mitochondrial hexokinases, which catalyze the first committed step in glucose metabolism (Genes and Development 2001.15: 1406-1418, Mol.
+Cell 2004.
+16: 819-830).
+Studies in this laboratory showed for the first time that Akt is sufficient and required for growth factor mediated activation of the mammalian target of rapamycin, mTORC1 (Genes and Development 1998.12: 502-513).
+In subsequent studies we showed that the role of Akt in energy metabolism is important for the full activation of mTORC1, and that mTORC1 is the principal downstream effector of Akt required for cell proliferation and susceptibility to oncogenic transformation (Cancer Cell 2006.10: 269-280).
+Based on these observations pharmaceutical companies have been developing inhibitors of PI3K/Akt and mTORC1 for cancer therapy.

 Over the years the laboratory has delineated the function of Akt at the cellular and organismal levels by targeting the Akt genes in the mouse.
 Single and compound Akt1, Akt2, and Akt3 knockout mice were characterized.
 Using Akt1 knockout mice, our laboratory provided a proof of concept that Akt activity could be reduced to a threshold level that inhibits cancer development in several mouse models of cancer, without eliciting severe physiological consequences.

 Our laboratory provided evidence that the most evolutionarily conserved function of Akt in metabolism, particularly in energy metabolism, is coupled to its role in the genesis of cancer.
-More recently, we discovered the "Achilles' heel" of Akt.
+We discovered the "Achilles' heel" of Akt.
 Akt activation in cancer cells increases the intracellular levels of reactive oxygen species (ROS), which are the byproducts of energy metabolism.
 While the elevation of intracellular ROS by Akt activation could potentiate tumorigenesis, it could also lead to the selective eradication of cancer cells displaying hyperactive Akt.
 Although Akt activation protects cancer cells from cell death induced by multiple stimuli, it does not protect from ROS-induced cell death.
 Thus, because Akt activation increases intracellular ROS, it sensitizes cells to killing by ROS.
-These observations prompted a therapeutic approach that selectively eradicates cancer cells displaying hyperactive Akt, while evading chemoresistance induced by Akt activation.
+These observations prompted a therapeutic approach that selectively eradicates cancer cells displaying hyperactive Akt, while evading chemoresistance induced by Akt activation (Cancer Cell 2008.
+14, 458-47).

 Ongoing projects in the laboratory include: further delineation of the roles of Akt in the genesis of cancer, metabolism, and lifespan; exploring new regulatory networks associated with Akt and its two most highly conserved downstream effectors, mTORC1 and FoxOs transcription factors; the role of mitochondrial hexokinase 2 in the genesis of cancer and implications for cancer therapy.